-The town's location in the northwest of Cyprus gives access to some of the most stunning coastlines the country offers, from the mythic sands of the Baths of Aphrodite to Latchi Beach itself.
-You also have the option of taking a short trip to nearby Paphos, where sublime beaches are even more plentiful – but whatever your decision, there's lots to choose from, with each beach offering something a little different.
-That said, Cyprus has some of the safest and most family-friendly beaches in the Mediterranean, so you have peace of mind wherever you choose to lay your towel.
+The town’s location in the northwest of Cyprus gives access to some of the most stunning coastlines the country offers, from the mythic sands of the Baths of Aphrodite to Latchi Beach itself.
+You also have the option of taking a short trip to nearby Paphos, where sublime beaches are even more plentiful – but whatever your decision, there’s lots to choose from, with each beach offering something a little different.
+That said, Cyprus holidays offer tourists some of safest and most family-friendly beaches in the Mediterranean, so you have peace of mind wherever you choose to lay your towel.

 Also known locally as Latsi Beach, this is a pebbly and scenic spot where the stretch of sand is often quiet.
 Latchi as a whole is much more laid-back than the likes of Larnaca‘s Nissi Beach or Ayia Napa, so you won’t be competing for the best sunbathing spots or losing the little ones in a crowd of holidaymakers.

 That’s not to say that Latchi Beach is anything less than stunning, of course – the sea is a perfect blue, the skies are almost always clear, and the whole area sweeps up past the town of Latchi itself into a gorgeous vista of mountains and greenery.
 For many visitors to Latchi, this is their first beach after checking in, but some love it so much they stay here their entire trip.